Feyerabend/cc/ch04/addition/games/simple/README.md

 ## Game Programming Projects

-In the [parts](./parts/) folder you might find some ideas that are being tested.
-Provide your own tests, and further prototype your ideas for simple games.
-These kinds of simple coding, snippets, can often show concepts, but also problems with such concepts before taking on serious coding.
-It is not the same as programming, but close enoough to overlap.
+In the [parts](./parts/) folder you will find experimental fragments and ideas under--hopefully your--active exploration.
+These are not finished components, but small prototypes intended to test specific concepts in isolation.

+You are encouraged to add your own tests and extend these fragments into simple game-like experiments.
+Working at this scale often reveals both the strengths and the weaknesses of an idea long before it is embedded in a larger codebase.

+This kind of exploratory coding is not full-scale programming in the traditional sense, but it is close enough to overlap.
+It serves as a practical bridge between abstract ideas and more serious, structured development.

 In this folder you will also find a kind of [grid game](./grid_game.py).